TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Monteverde.md

 <br />

-There are several relevant resources in the output, but the most interesting is the `users$` one.
+Among the available shares, the most interesting is `users$`, which likely contains user profile directories.

 To access it, we can use `smbcclient`: